 Working Rule 3 requires that members send the Guild a copy of their contracts.
 Your writing contracts are a very important part of the Guild's enforcement efforts.
-If we do not have your contract on file, it may delay our enforcement efforts on your behalf.
-If the Guild does not have a copy of your contract, please Submit Your Contract now.
+If the Guild does not have a copy of your contract, please submit your contract now.
+Failure to do so may delay our enforcement efforts on your behalf.

 Under the MBA, it is the writer alone who has the right to determine when literary material is ready for delivery and payment is due.
 Follow these steps to protect yourself against free rewrites.

 If you have a problem or question concerning: